C# Model-View-ViewModel (MVVM)

 Collection view classes work by wrapping an underlying collection of items so that they can provide automatic selection tracking and sorting, filtering, and paging for them.
 An instance of these classes can be created programmatically or declaratively in XAML using the CollectionViewSource class.

-In WPF, a default collection view will actually be automatically created whenever a control is bound to a collection.
-In Silverlight, a collection view will be automatically created only if the bound collection supports the ICollectionViewFactory interface.
+view will be automatically created only if the bound collection supports the ICollectionViewFactory

 Therefore, if you need to implement filtering, sorting, grouping, or selection tracking of items in the collection from within your view model, your view model should create an instance of a collection view class for each collection to be exposed to the view.
 You can then subscribe to selection changed events, such as the CurrentChanged event, or control filtering, sorting, or grouping using the methods provided by the collection view class from within your view model.